Massachusetts Miracle: Initial growth

-Notable companies associated with the Miracle include Digital Equipment Corporation, Data General, Wang Laboratories, Prime Computer, Lotus Development Corporation and Apollo Computer.
+Notable companies associated with the Miracle include Digital Equipment Corporation, Data General, Wang Laboratories, Prime Computer, Lotus Development Corporation, and Apollo Computer.

-Michael Dukakis was Governor of Massachusetts during most of this time and attempted to take credit for the "Miracle" during his campaign for United States President in 1988.
+Michael Dukakis was Governor of Massachusetts during most of this time and attempted to take credit for the "Miracle."
+Voted back into office in 1982, Dukakis attempted to maintain his Massachusetts Technology Development Corporation, a state vehicle for reshaping tax revenue into venture capital.
+For start-ups, instead of relying on property taxes, Dukakis "worked to broker deals between high-tech companies and Boston-based venture capital firms."
+The firms contracted with previous MTDC-framed scaleup companies to fund another wave of start-ups along Route 128.
+A confluence of external economic factors allowed scaleups and private investors, not property taxpayers, to produce an economic upswing.
+Dukakis set this process in motion yet planned not to play a substantial role.
+As a result, Republican Party pundits and subsequent scholars critiqued his 1988 campaign to describe himself as the embodiment of the Massachusetts turnaround.
+The second coming state platform that had made him into the national Democratic Party candidate during the 1988 United States presidential election counterintuitively contributed to his own electoral defeat.
+In contrast, Dukakis' alterations in Atari Democrat philosophy also became tenets of the winning New Democrat platforms.

-The early 1990s recession
+Early 1990s recession

 In the early 1990s, Massachusetts, like most of the Northeast, was much more severely affected by the early 1990s recession than the country as a whole, with the unemployment rate nearly reaching 9% by the summer of 1992.
 However, Massachusetts recovered from the recession faster than the rest of the Northeast, helped by the nationwide tech boom of the 1990s, and by the end of the decade the unemployment rate once again fell below 3%.